hollow-cube/mapmaker/modules/terraform/README.md

 - Apply job
 - Has history? (true for all but undo/redo which do not write history entries)

+PERFORMANCE NOTE FOR BLOCK BUFFER
+Can have some specialized buffers:

+- If an area is provided (eg min and max pos), we can simply use an array for the sections and index them with offsets from the min.
+This should be a huge performance boost
+- If an area is provided and it is a very small area, potentially it makes sense to have a single bigger palette (though this might have worse iteration perf, need to test).

+need to have tests and benchmarks for these.

 ###### Permissions

 Use minecraft-like permissions, but have a permission provider for player sessions which is responsible for checking it.